seL4/sel4webserver/README.md

 Welcome to Buildroot
 buildroot login: root
 # ifconfig
 eth0      Link encap:Ethernet  HWaddr 52:55:00:D1:55:01
           inet addr:192.168.122.100  Bcast:192.168.122.255  Mask:255.255.255.0
 (...)
 ```

-and now just open web browser and open URL: http://<your_assigned_IP>:3000 and you should see an seL4 documentation web page.
+and now just open web browser and open URL: `http://<your_assigned_IP>:3000` and you should see an seL4 documentation web page.

 ## Contributing

 Contributions are welcome in the form of feature requests, documentation requests, or documentation/code contributions.
-See https://docs.sel4.systems/Contributing for our general contribution guidelinies.
+See [CONTRIBUTING.md] for our general contribution guidelines.

 Current code contributions we would be interested to receive:

 - Additional platforms
 - Additional VM modules
 - Performance analysis

+[CONTRIBUTING.md]: .github/CONTRIBUTING.md